amosproj/amos2021ws03-teams-to-nextcloud/Documentation/Deployment.md

 cd amos2021ws03-teams-to-nextcloud/deployment
 ```

-**Important:** The deployment is created for deploying on a live instance with a public ip and a registered top level domain.
+**Important:** The deployment is created for deploying on a live instance with a public IP and a registered top level domain.

 ## 1. Technical Details